freedomofpress/securedrop/docs/getting_the_most_out_of_securedrop.rst

 |New Yorker Tweet|

-Target potential whistleblowers with advertising
+Target Potential Whistleblowers with Advertising
 ------------------------------------------------

 Facebook and Twitter also allow for targeted advertising to users in specific